 Whether ERP or OMS, TMS or WMS, the execution systems do only what they are told – they follow your instructions.
-Businesses invest significant time and money on their planning systems, yet many feel a need to adjust their plans in Excel-hell and then tell the execution systems what to do, mostly with manual uploads.
+Businesses invest significant time and money in their planning systems.
+Yet, many feel a need to adjust their plans in Excel hell and then tell the execution systems what to do, mostly with manual uploads.
 Now, the market put its hope on AI and its subcategories to close this gap between planning and execution.

 No one argues with the elusive goal of optimal planning.
 The aim is to get the right product to the right place at the right time with minimal cost and maximum service.
 However, the supply chain plans are generally made in isolated functional silos of demand, supply, production, or transportation.
 Inventory becomes an observation rather than a managed function.
 As a result, the goal remains elusive.

 Large volumes in Retail, CPG, and High-Tech industries overwhelm many traditional planning solutions.
 These solutions have neither the mathematical competence nor the computing power to plan precisely the large volumes of products, scenarios, external effects, and contingencies.
 This basic deficiency dumbs down the plan and creates the need for post-plan intervention.

 Yet, every day, the execution systems must be told to make a host of decisions:

 - how much, where, and what orders to fill

 An army of planners and Excel become unwilling partners to bridge the gap between the plan and the execution and continue instructing the operational systems to act.